Analogues of the Atiyah--Wall exact sequences for cobordism groups of singular maps: Morin maps

 By the considerations in \cite[section 2.2]{nulladik} for $r$ odd we have $\Imm^{\tilde\xi^\SO_r}(n-2r,2r+1)\in\CC_2$ and for $r$ even the forgetful homomorphism

 (which assigns to the cobordism class of a framed immersion its class as an immersion with normal bundle induced from $\tilde\xi^\SO_r$) is a $\CC_2$-isomorphism.
-Clearly this homomorphism also commutes with the action of $\iota$.
+Observe that this homomorphism also commutes with the action of $\iota$.

 In the previous section we saw that theorem \ref{t1} for $1$-codimensional immersions is just the long exact sequence induced by the cofibration $S^1\xra2S^1\to\RP^2$ (where $2$ denotes the degree-$2$ map), hence in that case the endomorphism $\varphi_{n-2r+1}$ of $\Imm^\SO(n-2r,1)\cong\pi^s(n-2r)\cong\Imm^\fr(n-2r,2r+1)$ is $2\id$ which means that $\iota$ acts identically on $\Imm^\fr(n-2r,2r+1)$.
 By the induction hypothesis $\iota$ is the identity modulo $\CC_2$ on $\Mor_{r-1}^\SO(n,1)$ too, thus it acts identically also on $\Imm^{\tilde\xi^\SO_r}(n-2r,2r+1)$ modulo $\CC_2$.
 But then the exact sequence above shows that $\iota$ has to be the identity modulo $\CC_2$ on $\Mor_r^\SO(n,1)$ as well which means that $\varphi_{n+1}$ is $2\id$ modulo $\CC_2$. \end{prf}